14 Adaptive Resampling

 tuneLength = 15)

-• min is the minimum number of resamples that will be used for each tuning parameter.
-The default value is 5 and increasing it will decrease the speed-up generated by adaptive resampling but should also increase the likelihood of finding a good model.
+is the minimum number of resamples that will be used for each tuning parameter.
+The default value is 5 and increasing it will decrease the speed-up generated by adaptive resampling but should also increase the likelihood of finding a good model.alpha

-• alpha is a confidence level that is used to remove parameter settings.
-To date, this value has not shown much of an effect.
+is a confidence level that is used to remove parameter settings.
+To date, this value has not shown much of an effect.method

-• method is either "gls" for a linear model or "BT" for a Bradley-Terry model.
-The latter may be more useful when you expect the model to do very well (e.g. an area under the ROC curve near 1) or when there are a large number of tuning parameter settings.
+for a Bradley-Terry model.
+The latter may be more useful when you expect the model to do very well (e.g. an area under the ROC curve near 1) or when there are a large number of tuning parameter settings.complete

 The new code is below.
 Recall that setting the random number seed just prior to the model fit will ensure the same resamples as well as the same random grid.